You Ask, We Answer

 Teaching Team

-Are talented team are not only highly qualified and experienced in caring for children, but also fit with our ethos and values.
+Our talented team are not only highly qualified and experienced in caring for children, but also align with our ethos and values.
 We provide thorough in-house training for a consistent approach; all team members must also complete a range of compulsory training certificates from the National College to ensure that they are confident and fully equipped to provide the highest quality of education and care.
+The team holds a range of Ofsted-recognised teaching qualifications, including Level 3, Level 6, Level 7 and QTS (Qualified Teacher Status).
+We adhere to Ofsted requirements for the number of qualified teachers in our staffing ratios.
+Many of our teachers also have pursued studies in Education, Psychology or the Early Years.
+We carry out rigorous pre-employment checks to ensure our team's suitability to work with children.
+They must take part in certified paediatric first aid, safeguarding and food safety training.